seanox/spring-webdav/manual/getting-started.md

 __@WebDavInputMapping__ supports the following attributes:
 - __path__ Path as a reference of the virtual entity.
 - __accept__ Based on the Accept HTTP header, a comma-separated list of expected MimeType / ContentType.
-The wildcard character is supported.
+The wildcard character is supported (`*/*`, `mime-type/*`, `mime-type/mime-subtype`, `*/mime-subtype`).
 If the attribute is used, requests that do not match the filter will be rejected with status 406 / Not-Acceptable.
 Without specification or if empty, all content types are accepted.
 - __contentLengthMax__ Limits the size of the request body in bytes.
 For this purpose the number of bytes read is evaluated.
 If the limit is exceeded, the requests are rejected with status 413 / Payload-Too-Large.
 Without